/logo.svg

 Mitochondria (false-coloured red) in a cell from a tubule in the kidney cortex.
 The nucleus of the cell has a prominent nucleolus (false-coloured dark brown).

-I find it fascinating that a deep ancestral connection might exist between mitochondria and certain types of bacteria.
+Almost all plant and animal cells contain mitochondria.
+Mitochondria are important little organelles because they manufacture certain highly energetic molecules which cells need to get things done.
+Given the importance of mitochondria, then, where did they come from?
+There is compelling circumstantial evidence that a deep ancestral connection exists between mitochondria and certain types of bacteria.
 In fact, it is most likely that mitochondria were once free-swimming bacteria.
 The key to this mitochondrial/bacterial connection is something called endosymbiosis.

 A long time ago, life on Earth was much simpler than it is today.
 That's because only simple organisms existed.
 These were the bacteria, cyanobacteria and archaea.
 Each would consume each other.
 But the cyanobacteria also evolved an ability to convert carbon dioxide into food using sunlight.
 Some of the bacteria which were engulfed by the archaea were not digested.
-Instead, they acquired an ability to live happily inside the archaeal cells.
-In turn, the archaeal cells became accustomed to the bacterial cells being there.
+Instead, they acquired an ability to coexist inside the archaeal cells.
+In turn, the archaeal cells became accustomed to the presence of these bacterial cells inside their cytoplasm.

-Over time, both the bacteria and the archaea grew to depend on each other more and more.
-Until eventually, neither could survive without the other.
-And so the engulfed bacterial cells eventually lost their bacterial character and evolved into mitochondria.
+Over time, both the bacteria and the archaea grew to depend on each other more and more, sometimes even exchanging fragments of their own DNA material in a process known as horizontal gene transfer.
+Eventually, neither the host archaea nor the engulfed bacteria could survive without the other.
+And so the bacterial cells eventually lost their bacterial character and evolved into mitochondria.
 Correspondingly, the host archaeal cells lost their archaeal character and evolved into plant and animal cells.
-This remarkable story is similar for how some cyanobacteria evolved to become the photosynthetic chloroplasts in plants.
+This remarkable story is similar for how some cyanobacteria evolved to become the photosynthetic chloroplast organelles found in plants cells.
+This is known as endosymbiosis.
+Endosymbiosis thus inadvertently offered life an important evolutionary pathway for a ratcheting up of cellular complexity on Earth.

 in-out-eukaryogenesis.jpg